-- o Managing Difficult Behaviors. - Discrimination: Avoiding Discriminatory Practices. - Title IX Sexual Harassment Prevent for Employees. - Workplace Bullying: Awareness and Prevention. - Americans with Disabilities Act Overview. - Title IX and Gender Equity in Athletics. - The Division of Human Resources in conjunction with Kent State University's Police Services, offers a number of facilitator-led and online security awareness programs yearround for employees, including: - A.L.I.C.E (Alert, Lockdown, Information, Counter and Evacuation) crisis training (BC 1.5 hrs), offered by the Division of Human Resources in conjunction with the Community Resource Officer, designed to give participants insight and response options when encountering an active shooter.
+- Managing Difficult Behaviors. - Discrimination: Avoiding Discriminatory Practices. - Title IX and Sexual Harassment Prevention for Employees. - Workplace Bullying: Awareness and Prevention. - Americans with Disabilities Act Overview. - o Title IX and Gender Equity in Athletics. - The Division of Human Resources offers a number of facilitator-led and online security awareness programs year-round for employees, including: - A.L.I.C.E (Alert, Lockdown, Information, Counter and Evacuation) crisis training (BC 1.5 hrs), offered by the Division of Human Resources in conjunction with the Community Resource Officer, designed to give participants insight and response options when encountering an active shooter.
 At least 30 sessions are offered to faculty, staff, and students each year.
-A.L.I.C.E. is now mandatory through the First Year Experience offerings. - Regional Security Officer's Annual Training.
-The Office of Gender Equity and Title IX provides an annual Title IX update on reportable events related to
+A.L.I.C.E. is now mandatory through the First Year Experience offerings.

-- gender/sexual harassment, VAWA and Clery Act matters to promote campus accountability. - There are four online courses that all new employees are automatically enrolled: - Online Title IX and Sexual Violence Prevention for Employees, SafeColleges (BC 1 hr) Title IX and Sexual Violence Prevention for Employees.
-This course covers such crucial topics as the prevalence of these crimes on campus, why people perpetrate, federal requirements for campuses, the power of primary prevention, sexual harassment, and sexual discrimination. - Online General Ethics in the Workplace, SafeColleges (BC 0.5 hr) - This course provides staff members with an overview of ethical standards at work.
+- Regional Security Officer's Annual Training.
+The Office of Gender Equity and Title IX provides an annual Title IX update on reportable events related to gender/sexual harassment, VAWA and Clery Act matters to promote campus accountability. - There are four online courses that all new employees are automatically enrolled: - Online Title IX and Sexual Harassment Prevention for Employees, SafeColleges (BC 1 hr) - Title IX and Sexual Violence Prevention for Employees.
+This course covers such crucial topics as the prevalence of these crimes on campus, why people perpetrate, federal requirements for campuses, the power of primary prevention, sexual harassment and sexual discrimination. - Online General Ethics in the Workplace, SafeColleges (BC 0.5 hr) - This course provides staff members with an overview of ethical standards at work.
 Common themes include describing ethical behavior with monetary practices, explaining ethical behavior with colleagues, and identifying several guidelines for appropriate ethical behavior. - Online Workplace Bullying: Awareness and Prevention, SafeColleges (BC 0.5 hr) - This course is designed to help staff members gain greater understanding of the nature of workplace bullying so that it may be prevented.
-It will review the impact of workplace bullying, identification of bullying behavior, and effective ways to deal with workplace bullying. - Online Emergency Preparedness and Response Training, Kent State University (BC 1 hr) - Feeling prepared during urgent emergency situations can help people remain calm and enable them to respond more effectively.
+It will review the impact of workplace bullying, identification of bullying behavior, and effective ways to deal with workplace bullying.

+- Online Emergency Preparedness and Response Training, Kent State University (BC 1 hr) - Feeling prepared during urgent emergency situations can help people remain calm and enable them to respond more effectively.
 Take some time to consider how best to respond to emergencies by learning basic emergency guidelines and survival strategies in this online video training course.
 This course is designed to assist you in taking necessary precautions and exercising better judgment during potential emergency situations.
 Help yourself and possibly others when it can count the most by completing this Emergency Preparedness and Response training.
-By completing this course, participants will:

-- Become informed about the university's guidelines and processes regarding emergency preparedness. - Learn strategies and best practices in responding to and surviving emergencies. - Increase confidence by enhancing knowledge about emergencies. - The HR Division offers a host of facilitator-led courses and webinars: - Prevent Bullying in the workplace This 2-hour BC facilitator-led workshop explores what this social issue is and how we can respond by improving workplace relationships, communication and promoting healthy campus expectations.
-Learners will be able to differentiate between bullying, harassment, and normal workplace expectations, discover tactics to prevent workplace bullying, explore university-reporting procedures for bullying and care for yourself in the midst of bullying. - Campus Security Authority training by webinar to all employees, 1-hour BC.
-In collaboration with the Office of General
+By completing this course, participants will: - Become informed about the university's guidelines and processes regarding emergency preparedness. - Learn strategies and best practices in responding to and surviving emergencies. - Increase confidence by enhancing knowledge about emergencies. - The HR Division offers a host of facilitatorled courses and webinars: - Prevent Bullying in the workplace able to differentiate between bullying, harassment and normal workplace expectations, discover tactics to prevent workplace bullying, explore university-reporting procedures for bullying and care for yourself in the midst of bullying.